Luke Donald: 2011: WGC-Accenture Match Play win

 Donald's biggest win to date came in February 2011 at the WGC-Accenture Match Play Championship when he defeated the German Martin Kaymer 3&2 in the final.
 During the final, Donald built a three-up lead over the first five holes.
 However, Kaymer pegged him back and won three of the next four holes meaning the match was all square entering the back-nine.
 Donald was able to regain his lead with two successive wins at holes 11 and 12, then followed that up with a birdie on hole 15 to re-build his three-up lead with three holes to play.
 Both players then parred the par-3 16th, ensuring Donald's first World Golf Championship title and the biggest victory of his career.

-Donald had been in exceptional form all week and held an unprecedented record of having never trailed at any point during the week.
-He started the tournament off in fine fashion with a 6&5 win over American Charley Hoffman.
+Donald started the tournament off in fine fashion with a 6&5 win over American Charley Hoffman.
 In the second round Donald faced fellow Ryder Cup teammate Edoardo Molinari.
 It was a tight match that went down to the 17th, when Donald holed a birdie putt to seal a 2&1 victory.
 His third round opponent was another Italian, this time the young 17-year-old Matteo Manassero, who Donald beat 3&2.
 In the quarter-final on Saturday, he faced American Ryan Moore and won at the 14th with a 5&4 victory.
 In his semi-final match against Matt Kuchar, Donald was in magnificent form winning 6&5, having found himself seven-up through the first 10 holes.

-It was indeed Donald's form on the front-nine all week that took him to this title, as apart from the final when Kaymer came back to square the match, Donald was able to build unassailable leads en route to victory.
-As a result of this tournament victory, Donald climbed to his highest ever World Ranking position of number three in the world.